Bukk1t/Bukk1t/README.md

 ## 🌱 Currently Learning

 - Python
+- Lua

-## 🤝 Open Source
+## 🤝 Contributions

-- 🌍 LocalSend Persian Translation Contributor
+- 🌍 LocalSend Translation (Persian)

 ---

-> "Always learning.
-Always building."
+> "A tree is known by its fruit.
+> - Saadi shirazi"

 ## 🐍 Contribution Snake